 Specifically, Democrats recently unveiled H.R.
 3, the Lower Drug Costs Now Act.
 This deeply flawed legislation inserts the government squarely into the middle of drug pricing negotiations by proposing two different government price setting schemes.

 H.R.
 3 would give the Secretary of Health and Human Services the power to “negotiate” drug prices for Medicare Part D directly with drug manufacturers.
 Companies would be required to sell drugs to the government and in the private market at these prices.
 It’s one thing for the government to dictate the prices it pays in programs it finances.
-It’s another thing entirely for the government to dictate the price for a good sold in the private market. a price for a product’s private sale.
+It’s another thing entirely for the government to dictate the price for a good sold in the private market.

 The first price control would set an upper limit for drug prices that would be equal to 1.2 times the cost of a drug’s average price in six specified countries (Australia, Canada, France, Germany, Japan, and the United Kingdom).
 This price control would uncouple drug prices from the market forces of supply and demand and tether them to the arbitrary whims of foreign bureaucrats.